 “What did Meiro ever see in you?”
 Skell repeated.

-From Skell’s chest, a massive spear of bone blasted outward, impaling my father through the chest.
+From Skell’s chest, a massive spear of bone blasted outward, impaling my father through his own.
 Dozens more smaller spears protruded from Skell’s ribcage and aimed for my father’s body, falling limp-

 “NO!”
 I screamed.

 My father was impaled by dozens of spears of bone, from all directions.
 Before his regeneration could kick in, dozens more joined them.